mculinovic/EAGLER/README.md

 - Ubuntu 14.04 LTS

 ## Requirements

+To run the scaffolder correctly, all the executables for the programs listed below should be reachable from the `PATH` variable of your shell.

 - g++ (4.8.2. or higher)
 - [GNU Make][4]
 - [Burrows-Wheeler Aligner][1] (0.7.12 or higher)